 Similarly, with our support and support coordination, our aim is to connect you with workers and services that match your personality, needs and goals.

 Finally, our home and garden maintenance team will work with you respectfully to restore your home to a safe, clean environment.
 We can also put organisation systems into place that are easily managed for sustainable change.

 Our personal approach creates an environment full of opportunity and possibility.

 A Slice of Life: The place to find your tribe.

 Facilitator of Fun & Empowerment

 Christine is the founder and owner of A Slice of Life.
-With a background in travel, catering and disability support, Christine is passionate about creating inclusive, fun, empowering programs and support coordination for people with additional needs.
-She has a good working knowledge of the NDIS, has worked as a Local Area Coordinator and Support Co-ordinator in the Eastern Suburbs of Sydney and she has Certificate IV in Disability.
+With a background in travel, catering and disability support, Christine is passionate about creating inclusive, fun, empowering programs for people with additional needs.
+She has an excellent working knowledge of the NDIS, has worked as a Local Area Coordinator and Support Co-ordinator.

-Christine is passionate about building a team of skilled, caring people to deliver exceptional services, including complex and changing health care needs as well as with low support needs are the core of Christine’s focus.
+In line with her purpose, Christine is building a team of skilled, caring people to deliver exceptional services.
+Specifically, working with people with complex and changing health care needs as well as with low support needs are the core of Christine’s focus.

-She is even more passionate about supporting people to be independent, confident, healthy and happy in their lives.
+Likewise, she is passionate about supporting people to be independent, confident, healthy and happy in their lives.